 SYMPTOM CAUSE REMEDY No Power or Hardware failure (LED OFF) Loss of power to control module (IGC).
 Check 5-amp fuse son IGC, power to unit, 24-v circuit breaker, and transformer.
 Units without a 24-v circuit breaker have an internal overload in the 24-v transformer.
 If the overload trips, allow 10 minutes for automatic reset.
 Check fuse, low voltage circuit (LED 1 flash) Fuse is blown or missing or short circuit in secondary (24VAC) wiring.
 Replace fuse if needed.
 Verify no short circuit in low voltage (24 VAC wiring).
 Limit switch faults (LED 2 flashes) High temperature limit switch is open.
 Check the operation of the indoor (evaporator) fan motor.
 Ensure that the supply-air temperature rise is in accordance with the range on the unit nameplate.
 Clean or replace filters.
 Flame sense fault (LED 3 flashes) The IGC sensed flame that should not be present.
 Reset unit.
 If problem persists, replace control board.
 4 consecutive limit switch faults (LED 4 flashes) Inadequate airflow to unit.
 Check the operation of the indoor (evaporator) fan motor and that supply-air temperature rise agrees with range on unit nameplate information.
 Ignition lockout fault (LED 5 flashes) Unit unsuccessfully attempted ignition for 15 minutes.
-Check ignitor and flame sensor electrode spacing, gaps, etc. Ensure that fame sense and ignition wires are properly terminated.
+Check ignitor and flame sensor electrode spacing, gaps, etc. Inspect ignitor wire; ensure ignitor wire routed clear from inducer motor wires.
+Ensure that fame sense and ignition wires are properly terminated.
 Verify that unit is obtaining proper amount of gas.
+Verify that the intake tube, perforated holes on the burner box top, and the burner box baffle are aligned.
 Pressure Switch fault (LED 6 flashes) Open pressure switch.
 Verify wiring connections to pressure switch and inducer motor.
+Inspect ignitor wire; ensure ignitor wire routed clear from inducer motor wires.
 Verify pressure switch hose is tightly connected to both inducer housing and pressure switch.
 Verify inducer wheel is properly attached to inducer motor shaft.
 Verify inducer motor shaft is turning.
-Rollout Switch fault (Standard and Low NOx models) Burner Thermal Switch fault (Ultra Low NOx) (LED 7 flashes) Rollout switch has opened.
-Rollout switch will automatically reset, but IGC will continue to lockout unit.
+Rollout Switch fault (Standard and Low NOx models) Burner Thermal Switch (BTS) fault (Ultra Low NOx {ULN}) (LED 7 flashes) Rollout switch or BTS has opened.
+Rollout switch/BTS will automatically reset, but IGC will continue to lockout unit.
 Check gas valve operation.
-Ensure that induced-draft blower wheel is properly secured to motor shaft.
+Verify gas orifice(s) properly sized for application.Ensure that induced-draft blower wheel is properly secured to motor shaft.
+For ULN models verify that the intake tube, perforated holes on the burner box top, and the burner box baffle are aligned.
 Reset unit at unit disconnect.
 Internal control fault (LED 8 flashes) Microprocessor has sensed an error in the software or hardware.
 If error code is not cleared by resetting unit power, replace the IGC.
 Temporary 1 hr auto reset 1 (LED 9 flashes) Electrical interference impeding IGC software Reset 24-v. to control board or turn thermostat off, then on again.
 Fault will automatically reset itself in one (1) hour.

 WARNING : If the IGC must be replaced, be sure to ground yourself to dissipate any electrical charge that my be present before handling new control board.
 The IGC is sensitive to static electricity and my be damaged if the necessary precautions are not taken.
-IMPORTANT: Refer to Table 15-Troubleshooting Guide-Heating for additional troubleshooting analysis.
+IMPORTANT: Refer to Table 14-Troubleshooting Guide-Heating for additional troubleshooting analysis.
+LEGEND IGC - Interpreted Con Unit Content